Your Body and Food. You can't win together if you don't work together.

 Berries have huge anti-inflammatory properties.
 Inflammation is your body's response to infection or injury.
 However, certain lifestyle choices such as unhealthy food choices and lack of exercise can cause inflammation too.
 Inflammation is believed to be a contributing factor in diabetes, heart disease, and obesity.
 Berries can help you reduce inflammation and give you sustained energy throughout the day.
 This meal is so easy to make and rich in so many things your body needs.
 It takes less than 5 minutes to make, and it will make you feel fantastic!

 This is my super fast breakfast meal and I enjoyed it while I was writing this post.
 This is the one I make when I have a lot of things to get done and I want something fast and filling.
-I also like this in the summertime because it’s cold and cools me off after a workout.
+I also like this in the summertime because it's cold and cools me off after a workout.
 I love the nut butter and it has a soothing effect on my brain.
 Nut butters contain a compound called beta-sitosterol that fights the effects of stress.
 Beta-sitosterol is a chemical found in plants and often called a plant sterol.
 It can be found in nuts, seeds, fruits, and vegetables and is often used to make medicine.
-Studies of endurance athletes used beta-sitosterol to normalize high cortisol levels, lower inflammation, and improve immunity.11 So the next time your stressed, try this kefir shake and see if it helps.
+Studies of endurance athletes used beta-sitosterol to normalize high cortisol levels, lower inflammation, and improve immunity.11 So the next time you're stressed, try this kefir shake and see if it helps.
 It works for me!

 This is my super comfort food breakfast.
 First of all, if you haven't heard about einkorn bread then you're missing out.
 It's helped so many people who struggle with gluten allergies and it will give you tons of protein and more vitamins and minerals that just about any other bread.
 I'm in love with this ancient grain and it has helped me so much.
 This bread makes wonderful toast.
 Feel free to add your favorite topping: nut butter, jam or kefir cheese along with some honey.